Infancy

 These symptoms need prompt attention

-- Poor feeding or repeated vomiting
+- Poor feeding or inadequate weight gain

-- Fever, irritability, or unusual sleepiness
+- Persistent vomiting or unusual irritability

 Mention at your next visit